aidatak97/comp-stat-proj/README.md

 The structure of the paper is as follows:

 - Introduction
-- Description of Methods
+- Description of BART and DART
-- Description of Simulation Set-Up
+- Description of Homogenous Gene Expression Model and Multi-Hit Model of Cancer
 - Simulation Results
 - Empirical Application
 - Conclusion